Student living costs

 Commuting vs living in halls

-There are pros and cons to the question of whether your should commute to uni and live at home, or strike out on your own and live in halls.
-Of course, this all depends on whether your home is close enough to uni to commute, or whether you would prefer a taste of independence while studying.
+There are pros and cons to the question of whether you should commute to uni and live at home, or strike out on your own and live in halls.
+There are pros and cons to both.

 Money-wise, there can be a big difference - living at home doesn't come with a bill for student accommodation.
-However, many parents expect their children to pay towards the costs of running a household, and you may be roped in to other less pleasant tasks like vacuuming and washing up, if you don't already do these!
+However, many parents expect their children to pay towards the costs of running a household, and you may be roped into other less pleasant tasks like vacuuming and washing up if you don't already do these!
 However, the balance of saving the money you would spend on halls means you have a bit more of your funds free for your social life.
+Read Mollie's blog about how much she spends commuting to uni from home.

 Where can you get help?

-There are loads of resources available to you on campus and online, whether you wanted to ask about how to budget or if you need to find a part time job.
+There are loads of resources available to you on campus and online, whether you want to ask about how to budget or if you need to find a part-time job.

 On campus